 Dr. Weldon is a born again Christian, having given his life to Christ at age 19.
 He has been married to his wife Nancy for 37 years.
 They have two adult children and two grandchildren and currently live in Indialantic, Florida.

 Dana Gartzke joined the Alliance of Health Care Sharing Ministries in January of 2017, and is responsible for the association’s administrative and legislative affairs in Washington D.C. and all 50 state capitals.

 Gartzke served 22 years on Capitol Hill as a Chief of Staff for three members of Congress in the U.S. House of Representatives.
 During that time, he helped secure key legislation for conscience protection for health care providers; protecting First Amendment rights of military service members wishing to express their religious actions and speech; and advancing second amendment rights and protections.
 He has experience with several key committees including Appropriations, Financial Services, Armed Services, Education and Labor, and Science & Technology.

-Residing in the Washington, D.C. area, Gartzke received a B.S. degree in Electrical Engineering from the University of South Florida, a M.B.A. degree from the Florida Institute of Technology, and was awarded from Harvard Law School in 2014 the Program on Negotiation certificate.
-He is a Stennis Fellow and is the past co-founder and board member of Covenant Christian School in Palm Bay, Florida and was an elder and deacon of that PCA church.
+He is a Stennis Fellow and is the past co-founder and board member of Covenant Christian School in Palm Bay, Florida and was an elder and deacon at a PCA church.
 He currently attends McLean Bible in McLean, VA.
 Dana married his wife Joy in 1980 and they four grown children.
-He enjoys skeet and sporting clay in his spare time.
+He currently resides in the Washington D.C. area and enjoys skeet and sporting clay in his spare time.